jakeyap/MultiTaskLearning/README.md

 ### **Other Important Stuff**

 Here's a summary of the stuff tried.
 It is just a short explanation.
-See ./misc/experiment_results.ods for full settings of each experiment and full results.
+See [this file](./misc/experiment_results.ods) for full settings of each experiment and full results.

 *Optimizers:*
 Tried *Base SGD*, *ADAM*.